 Although the service animal is not required to wear an identifying harness or special collar, you may be asked if the animal is a service animal or what tasks the animal has been trained to perform.
 You may not be refused service because you are accompanied by your service animal.

-Note: To allow you sufficient time for testing DMV will not be administering written or audio exams after 4:30 p.m.
+Note: To allow you sufficient time for testing DMV will not be administering knowledge tests after 4:30 p.m.